magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 have been a good choice if we were using standard Prometheus metrics collection and export methods, but we do not.
 Hence, we prefer an explicit Python frontend program.

+While the eBPF-based alternatives present above can be used to implement a wide variety of observability tasks from inside the kernel, the non-eBPF ones are not extendable.

 ## Cross-cutting concerns